ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param i: (int32) index of the IO layer
     :rtype: (boolean) True if exists, False otherwise

-.. function:: Hierarchy.setELR(self, l, lr)
+.. function:: Hierarchy.setEELR(self, l, lr)

-    Set the learning rate of an encoder (E)
+    Set the error learning rate of an encoder (E)

     :param l: (int32) index of the layer
     :param lr: (float32) value to set

-.. function:: Hierarchy.getELR(self, l)
+.. function:: Hierarchy.getEELR(self, l)

-    Get the learning rate of an encoder (E)
+    Get the error learning rate of an encoder (E)

     :param l: (int32) index of the layer
     :rtype: (float32) lr

-.. function:: Hierarchy.setEDecay(self, l, decay)
+.. function:: Hierarchy.setERLR(self, l, lr)

-    Set the decay rate of an encoder (E)
+    Set the reconstruction learning rate of an encoder (E)

     :param l: (int32) index of the layer
-    :param decay: (float32) value to set
+    :param lr: (float32) value to set

-.. function:: Hierarchy.getEDecay(self, l)
+.. function:: Hierarchy.getERLR(self, l)

-    Get the decay rate of an encoder (E)
+    Get the reconstruction learning rate of an encoder (E)

     :param l: (int32) index of the layer
-    :rtype: (float32) decay
+    :rtype: (float32) lr

 .. function:: Hierarchy.setDLR(self, l, lr)